 dStor vs. Google Cloud

-Customers establish an account with dStor and receive a customer number and designate their method of payment.
-Monthly invoices will be emailed to each customer for the previous month’s usage.
+Customers can view their bill from within their account.
 Customers will have 15 days to pay their invoice in full or their stored assets will be flagged for deletion.
 (Customers may retain a positive payment balance to prevent files from being deleted.)
 When very high usage occurs, an invoice may be sent more often than monthly.